Skip to content

 Before this, what did you do?

-Before becoming a parent coach, I built a communications agency and helped leaders and teams at Nike, Walmart, Intel, Sony, Deloitte, and others connect with millions of employees and customers.
-I spent years learning how different corporate cultures—from sneakers to tires to microchips—shape the way people work and lead.
+Before becoming a parent coach, I spent years building a communications agency—helping leaders and teams at Nike, Walmart, Intel, Sony, Deloitte, and others connect with millions of employees and customers.
+My work wasn’t about flashy pitches or quick fixes—it was about understanding people, meeting them where they were, and helping them feel seen, valued, and inspired.